CaretC/CMP104-SlotMachine/README.md

 }
 ```

-### DrawReel3Key()
+### DrawReel3Key(bool active)

 The `DrawReel3Key` function draws the reel 3 key button indication under reel 3, it is red for inactive and green for active.
+Use by the `DrawReelKey` function.

 ```cpp
 void DrawReel3Key(bool active)